What is Marketing Automation and How Does It Help Marketers

 8. Upsell workflow

 Trigger: Personalizing a sales pitch by referring to products within a user’s purchase history

 9. Renewal/Upcoming purchase workflow

 Trigger: Important dates related to past purchase history (database), especially those made on a cycle like an expiring subscription or a product that requires renewal

 One of my favorite tools to connect apps and automate workflows is Zapier.

-Here are some examples for the integration/automation that I personally made with Zapier platform:
+Here are some examples of the integration/automation that I personally made with the Zapier platform:

 - How to Integrate Facebook Lead Ads with MailChimp